Sn3pcity/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that creates an empty file called hello Task 4.
-Empty!
+Write a script that adds execute permission to the owner of the file hello.
+Task 5.Execute